In progress

 Sprint scope and mid-sprint changes

 The In progress page reflects the team’s committed sprint scope.
-Changes made here—such as adding, removing, or reassigning items, or adjusting sprint dates—affect sprint scope and reporting.
+If you have permission, changes made here—such as adding, removing, or reassigning items, or adjusting sprint dates—affect sprint scope and reporting.

 While you can make changes during an active sprint, doing so updates the burndown chart and may impact velocity tracking.
 To keep planning predictable, most teams aim to keep sprint scope stable once a sprint begins.